grantpowell/facebook-cf-sdk/README.md

+# IMPORTANT: This code base does NOT work.
+You will need to majorly refactor it to get it to work for you needs.

 # Welcome to the Facebook CFML SDK
 As of 29/07/2014 this project has been transferred from the stewardship of [Benoit](http://www.twitter.com/benorama) into [my ownership](http://www.twitter.com/AgentK) and is active again.
 Working with me on this is [Ross](http://www.twitter.com/fingersdacing) and this work is kindly supported by one of our clients.
 Other 3rd-party contributions and suggestions are very welcome.